javamesql/AI-Powered-Meeting-to-Jira-Task-Workflow/README.md

 ## 📑 Project Management Artifacts

 As part of this project, I treated the development process as a formal Agile sprint.
+This ended up being one of the best decisions I made.
+There were roadblocks along the way in which I had to rewrite expectations for features, and even removed some features to end up with this MVP.

 ### Product Charter
-* **Vision:** To eliminate the "administrative tax" of technical program management.
+* **Vision:** To eliminate the "administrative tax" of program/project/product management.
 * **Core Objective:** Deploy a semantic analysis tool that reduces ticket entry time by 90%.

 ### Retrospective (Implemented Features)